davetron5000/sneaking-scala/conclusions/01_conclusions.md

 # Conclusions #

 !SLIDE
-# Scala provides value to you
+# Scala provides value to you as a developer

 !SLIDE bullets incremental
 # Scala can provide value to your organization